 Designing a collection and recovery process for Starbucks coffee grounds to reduce disposed waste.

-We live in a coffee-fueled world.
+We live in a coffee-fuelled world.
 An estimated 2.25 billion cups of coffee are consumed daily around the globe.

-That is mostly a good thing for coffee lovers, the farmers that grow the stuff, and the companies that serve the drinks.
+For coffee lovers, the farmers that grow the stuff and the companies that serve the drinks, that is mostly a good thing.
 What gets talked about less is the waste generated by coffee production – the grounds.

 Why worry about coffee grounds?
-For every coffee that is made, 20 grams of coffee grounds end up in landfills.
+Well, for every cup of joe that is made, 20g of coffee which grounds end up in landfills.

-That might not sound like much, until you consider that 5,000 lattes work out to about 100 kilos of used grounds.
+That might not sound like much, until you consider that 5,000 lattes work out to about 100kg of used grounds.
 Everyday, those 2.25 billion cups of coffee consumed worldwide result in 45,000 tonnes of ground waste!